 The aim of this small inquiry is to determine when the major project can be opened, which additional costs arise, which concept the Federal Government will follow in the future operation of the Humboldt Forum and what the current state of implementation is.

-What is the current state of the considerations on the part of the Federal Government for the greening of the facades, to install a so-called Humboldt Jungle?
+What is the current state of the considerations on the part of the Federal Government for the greening of the facades, to install the so-called Humboldt Jungle?